Sport, health and exercise

 - Accreditations and endorsements from professional bodies such as the Society of Sports Therapists

 - A very well established optional sandwich year where students get the chance to experience industry practice with working professionals giving you networking opportunities on the placement year option.
-Alternatively, you can choose to study at a partner institution as part of the Erasmus Scheme, popular options include America, Australia and Spain
+Alternatively, you can choose to study abroad at one of our many partner universities around the world.
+Popular destinations include Australia, Spain and the USA.

 You'll benefit from the state-of-the-art facilities that include a sports injury clinic, human physiology laboratory, 3D motion analysis laboratory, performance testing centre and the Hertfordshire Sports Village.

 The work experience you gain while you study one of our sports, health and exercise courses allows you to develop personal contacts with sport organisations and professionals.

 Our graduates progress to a wide range of careers including:

 - nutrition consulting

 - strength and conditioning coach